The abandoned palaces of Europe will take your breath away

 Vitzenburg Castle, Saale-Unstrut, Germany

-This mysterious castle in the town of Querfurt, Germany, is located high up on an old vineyard, surrounded by beautiful landscapes in the middle of the beautiful region of Saale-Unstrut.
+This mysterious castle in the town of Querfurt, Germany, is located high up on an old vineyard and surrounded by beautiful landscapes, in the middle of the picturesque region of Saale-Unstrut.

-A dream vineyard estate, the neo-Renaissance-style building was mysteriously left deserted by its owners.
+A dreamy estate, the neo-Renaissance-style building was mysteriously left deserted by its owners.

 Vitzenburg Castle, Saale-Unstrut, Germany